-An IT resume (for Information Technology jobs) is something else.
+An IT resume or IT CV (for Information Technology jobs) is something else.
 Although not entirely.

 A resume is by definition something somewhat briefer.
 More concise.
 To the point.
 Many CVs are like that anyway these days, so there’s not much difference.
 But an IT resume carries special challenges.